guillermobox/guillermobox.github.io/_docs/pirates.md

 that's the happy ending.
 Otherwise, the pirate will be killed in a very gruesome and *piratesque* way, and the process is repeated now with the oldest pirate.

-You have to take some things in consideration: these pirates don't take decisions lightly, the five of them are experts on logic, they want to live, they also want to maximize the coins that they will receive, and if they are in a situation that their vote won't have an impact on the amount of coins they will receive, they prefer to vote negative in order to enjoy the gruesome
+You have to take some things into consideration: these pirates don't take decisions lightly, the five of them are experts in logic, they want to live, they also want to maximize the coins that they will receive, and if they are in a situation that their vote won't have an impact on the amount of coins they will receive, they prefer to vote negative in order to enjoy the gruesome